Kubernetes Advanced

 namespace: kubernetes-dashboard

-For this user to have full access to the dashboard in namespace kubernetes-dashboard, we need to give a cluster role access.
-File admin-user-role.yaml:
+, we need to give a cluster role access.

 apiVersion: rbac.authorization.k8s.io/v1